dnagaraj84/banking/README.md

 ## Libraries Used

-Maven is configured to fetch these libraries.
+Maven is configured to fetch libraries for supporting these tech stack.
 ```
-log4j-1.2.17.jar for logging
-jetty-server-9.4.19.v20190610.jar
-junit-4.12.jar for JUnit test cases.
+* JAX-RS API
+* Log4j
+* Jetty Container
+* Apache HTTP Client

 ```